flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ## Known Issues

+### EFCS

+- Improve direct and alternate law: Direct law is not scaled down based on Flaps/Slats configuration, thus can be very sensitive at high speeds, Alternate law still uses TAS for the C* law, this is incorrect and will result in issues if no ADR is available.
+- V_stall warn AoAs need to be tuned, currently they are just the same as alpha_prot.
+- In some situations, AP might not be available in alternate law even though it should be.
+This is due to how the AP commands are currently executed, which requires the normal laws to be active (IRL this is different).
+Will take some time to fix this, not planned currently.
+- The electrical bus connections are not quite correct yet, the ELAC/SEC 2s have rather complex logic for power supply switching, which is not done yet.

 ### Pause at TOD Issues

 - Since the feature is linked to vertical guidance, having an inaccurate T/D or missing T/D may not pause the simulation.